-Loading Data from Exasol
+Load data from Exasol

-This article uses the following terminology:
+In this article we use the following terminology:

-• Source database: The database which contains the data you want to load.
-The data from the source database is loaded into the target database.
+Source database: The database that contains the data you want to load.

-You can load data using a "pull" method or a "push" method.
-The "pull" method uses the IMPORT FROM EXA or IMPORT FROM JDBC syntax to pull data from the source database into the target database.
+This method uses the IMPORT FROM EXA or IMPORT FROM JDBC syntax to pull data from the source database into the target database.
 These commands are executed on the target database.
-Refer to the IMPORT statement for more details.

 Restrictions

-The following restrictions currently apply
+The following restrictions currently apply:

 • Loading data between two SaaS databases is not yet supported.